astralfrontier/astralfrontier.org-OLD/content/pages/settings/falkens-matrix.md

 **1999:** Sarah Connor, John Connor, and Cameron travel forward in time to 2007. ([TERM])

 **2001:** Wabisuke Jinnouchi moves to the United States after stealing his family's fortune.
 He begins working for the US armed forces. ([SW])

+TMA-1 is discovered by Lunar Orbiter 10.
+Scientists on Clavius Base are sent to investigate. ([2001])

+**2002:** Discovery-1 embarks for Jupiter. ([2001])

+**2003:** Dave Bowman, last survivor of Discovery-1, is drawn across the galaxy by the Firstborn via TMA-2. ([2001])

+_Bowman, like the Firstborn themselves, ascends onto the Grid - the existence of which permits faster than light travel._

 **2004:** Judgement Day (alternative date). ([TERM])